Transporting prescribed industrial waste (PIW)

 Prescribed industrial waste (PIW) is hazardous waste that can be dangerous to people and the environment.

-You must control PIW to prevent harm, especially when you transport it for disposal or treatment.
+PIW must be controlled to prevent harm, especially when transported for disposal or treatment.

 The laws and regulations that set out your obligations when transporting PIW are the: